 The only way I can think to explain this is to compare it to the morning after a heavy night.
 Imagine the following…

+It is not heroic to have a condition; what is amazing though, is seeing the ways in which people accept and work with what they have going on.
 Acknowledge limitations, but don’t allow an illness to limit your potential.
-Adjust your focus to accept factors in your life and then keep going.
+Adjust your focus to accept factors in your life, and then keep going.

-In my case, not only am I ridiculously proud, stubborn and afraid of failure; but also I fear that if I were to ask someone for help they would feel obliged to help me or listen to me.
-If someone has reached out to you then be proud – you really are trusted.
+In my case, not only am I ridiculously proud, stubborn and afraid of failure; but I fear that if I were to ask someone for help, they would feel obliged to help or listen to me.
+If someone has reached out to you then be proud – for someone to be that vulnerable with you (especially when they are doubting themselves so much), means you really are trusted.